jsautter95/portfolio_website/src/content/featured/Copper extraction Capstone/index.md

 show: 'true'
 ---

-Designed a solvent extraction and electrowinning plant for copper in Arizona, USA.
+Designed a solvent extraction and electrowinning plant for copper in Arizona, USA.  - Press on image to be directed to full report